locoframework/loco-js/README.md

 # 🔩 Merging classes

-...
+Loco-JS exports, among others, the `Controllers` and `Models` objects.
+To work correctly, it requires to merge all defined controllers and models with these object.

-Loco-JS exports also, among others, the `Models` object.
-Remember to do the same with all defined models - merge them with this object.
+Merging controllers is described in [Loco-JS-Core repo](https://github.com/locoframework/loco-js-core#-merging-classes).
+Loco-JS-Core is a part of Loco-JS that can be used separately.
+Merging custom models with `Models` object is required to receive messages sent from the server and related to them.

 # 🏛 Structure